better-coding-academy/style-guide/README.md

 **Use double quotes.**

 **Are there situations in which using single quotes is appropriate?** Yes, absolutely.
 See below under the [JavaScript](#javascript) heading for more information.

+### Editor

+It is suggested that you use VSCode for writing code.

+**Why?** Well, as a non-exhaustive list, VSCode:

+1. Supports a multiitude of extensions;
+2. Has great customisability and extensibility;
+3. Supports WSL (Windows Subsystem for Linux); and
+4. Is faster than Atom (which used to be my editor of choice).

+### Formatter

+The use of [Prettier](https://prettier.io/) is **highly recommended**, as it would help automatically enforce a number of the rules presented within this document.

 ## HTML